Skip to main content

 Requirements

-The LiveKit turn detector is designed for use inside an AgentSession and also requires an STT plugin be provided.
-If you're using a realtime LLM you must include a separate STT plugin to use the LiveKit turn detector plugin.
+The LiveKit turn detector is designed for use inside an AgentSession and also requires an STT model.
+If you're using a realtime model you must include a separate STT model to use the LiveKit turn detector plugin.

 LiveKit recommends also using the Silero VAD plugin for maximum performance, but you can rely on your STT plugin's endpointing instead if you prefer.